MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/using-externally-hosted-games-servers-with-playfab.md

 ### Managing Players and Sessions

 Once the game server is up and running, matchmaking works exactly as it does for servers hosted by **PlayFab**.
-Calls to [GetCurrentGames](xref:titleid.playfabapi.com.client.matchmaking.getcurrentgames) will return the listing of game servers running, and [Matchmake](xref:titleid.playfabapi.com.client.matchmaking.matchmake) will return the information for the server with an available slot which is the best fit to the **Player's** search parameters.
+Calls to [GetCurrentGames](xref:titleid.playfabapi.com.client.matchmaking.getcurrentgames) will return the list of running game servers, and [Matchmake](xref:titleid.playfabapi.com.client.matchmaking.matchmake) will return the information for the server with an available slot which is the best fit to the **Player's** search parameters.

-The **Player** passes the matchmaker ticket returned by **Matchmake** to that server, which uses [RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket) to validate that the user has a good login, was sent to the server as a result of a valid matchmaking call, and to retrieve the user’s information.
+The **Player** passes the **Matchmaker** ticket returned by **Matchmake** to that server, which uses [RedeemMatchmakerTicket](xref:titleid.playfabapi.com.server.matchmaking.redeemmatchmakerticket) to validate that the user has a good login, was sent to the server as a result of a valid matchmaking call, and to retrieve the user’s information.

 That call also tells the **PlayFab Matchmaker** that the **Player** has joined the server, occupying the slot (which is “reserved” for two minutes after the call to **Matchmake**).
 When the **Player** has left the server, the occupied slot is then freed up by calling [NotifyMatchmakerPlayerLeft](xref:titleid.playfabapi.com.server.matchmaking.notifymatchmakerplayerleft).

 Now, since the **PlayFab Game Wrangler** has no direct access to your servers, it’s important for them to regularly let the service know that they’re still running.
-Regardless of whether the server has available slots or not, make sure to call [text](xref:titleid.playfabapi.com.server.matchmaking.refreshgameserverinstanceheartbeat) once every minute, to ensure the server is maintained in the **Matchmaker** memory.
+Regardless of whether the server has available slots or not, make sure to call [RefreshGameServerInstanceHeartbeat](xref:titleid.playfabapi.com.server.matchmaking.refreshgameserverinstanceheartbeat) once every minute, to ensure the server is maintained in the **Matchmaker** memory.

 ```csharp
 public void RefreshGameServerInstanceHeartbeat(string lobbyId) {